deweycw/LCICPMS-ui/README.md

 ### For End Users

 Download pre-built executables from the [Releases page](https://github.com/deweycw/LCICPMS-ui/releases/latest).
+See the [Download the Latest Release](#download-the-latest-release) section above for per-platform instructions.

 ### For Developers